CodePushGo/website/src/content/blog/en/how-cicd-tools-trigger-ota-updates.md

 ## Creating OTA Update Pipelines

-Once you've set up CodePushGo in your Capacitor environment, the next step is linking it with CI/CD tools to automate update delivery.
+Once you've set up CodePushGo in your React Native environment, the next step is linking it with CI/CD tools to automate update delivery.
 This ensures updates are handled securely and efficiently while keeping your app stable.

 ### Webhook Setup for Auto-Updates